- Here you'll find the best screen reading software to help the blind or visually impaired use computers.

-Screen readers are computer software that assist the blind or visually impaired in using computers, by either reading the text that shows up on the screen or by presenting them on a braille display.
 Essentially, it serves as a platform for the visually impaired to communicate with their computers.
-Screen readers can either be instructed to read the text on the screen out loud, or to automatically speak out the changes that occur on the screen.
+Screen readers can either be instructed to read the text on the screen out loud or to automatically speak out the changes that occur on the screen.

 There are currently several different Screen reading software available for personal computers.
 Some are free while others can set you back as much as $1200.

-Here are the 6 best screen reading software for PC
+What are the best screen reading software tools for PC?

 JAWS (Job Access with Speech)

 Job Access with Speech, commonly abbreviated as JAWS is the most popular screen reading software in the world.
 According to a 2015 survey of screen reader users, 30.2% of all users used it as their primary screen reader, while 43.7% reported having used it often.
 Developed by Freedom Scientific and Distributed by The Chicago Lighthouse, JAWS is able to convert the various components of the Windows operating system into speech, making it possible for the blind or visually impaired user to use the OS.